smartdevicelink/sdl_hmi_integration_guidelines/docs/RC/GetInteriorVehicleData/index.md

 ### Request

 GetInteriorVehicleData is a request originated by a Remote Control Mobile Application.
-If the optional `moduleId` is not provided in a GetInteriorVehicleData_request from a Remote Control Mobile Application, and if there is at least one module (published by capabilities) of the same moduleType, SDL core will use the default `moduleId` (the first item) when processing the request.
+If the optional `moduleId` is not provided in a GetInteriorVehicleData_request from a Remote Control Mobile Application, and if there is at least one module (published by capabilities) of the same moduleType, SDL core will use the default `moduleId` (the moduleId of first module provided in RC capabilities for requested `moduleType`) when processing the request.

 If the parameter `subscribe` is set to true, the mobile application has requested to subscribe to the module data defined by the [`moduleType`](../../common/enums/#moduletype) parameter.